 PEST CONTROL: In accordance with Diocesan Policy 2502, Our Lady of Mt.
 Carmel has a monthly contract with Enviro-tech Pest Control of Carbondale for prevention/maintenance of pests.
-Application of pesticides occurs on the fourth Monday of the month in Cabrini Hall, the elementary building, and the PreK classroom.
+Application of pesticides occurs on the fourth Monday of the month in Cabrini Hall and the lower gym.